MichaelCurrin/code-cookbook/recipes/javascript/testing/jest.md

+---
+description: How to add Jest to your Node.js project
+---
 # Jest
-> How to add Jest to your Node.js project

 See [Jest](https://jestjs.io/) homepage.